arrowse/ScrimBoard-Theta/readme.md

 Command: /scrim-**new**

-Options: “Team name” “Skill level / LUTI Division” “More Information” “Screen OK?”
-“Expiration (default ~3 days, TBD)” “Destination (all-servers or this server)
+Options: “Team name”, “Skill level / LUTI Division”, “More Information”, “Screen OK?”, “Expiration (default ~3 days, TBD)”, “Destination (all-servers or this server)"

 /scrim-new makes a post object, sets an expiration, and deletes it after that period using async.io

-If ScrimBoard goes down for any reason, upon restart it can check the DB and set the timeouts appropriately.
+If ScrimBoard goes down for any reason, upon restart, it can check the DB and set the timeouts appropriately.

 **Accepting a post**